brianstorti/brianstorti.github.io/_posts/2014-09-27-working-with-http-cache.md

 ---
 layout: post
 title: Working with HTTP cache
+meta: The fastest network request is a nequest not peformed.
+Let's see how we can take advantage of the builtin cache capabilities of HTTP
 ---

 The fastest network request is a request not performed.
 That's the job a HTTP cache: avoid unnecessary work.
 By understanding